 We were asked by another rescue if we could take this lovely young lady in, having been rescued from a neglect situation.
 Ava was just 1 year old and was not in a good place.
 She was very overweight and arrived with a long standing ear infection which had obviously been ignored, but has been treated.
 She is microchipped and her vaccinations are now up to date.
-Being spayed very soon as we now have a season history.
+Now also spayed.

 This lovely young lady does love people however and will be looking for an experienced home that can give her the training and socialisation she has missed out on.